nzzdev/Storytelling-Styleguide/pages/style/typography.md

 ## Libraries & Implementation

-As font styles should align with the platform they appear in, we defined an system that works for Online and Print as well.
-We defined some basic typographic formats and made them easily accessible in graphic editors like Illustator and Sketch.
+The font formats we defined are easily accessible in graphic editors like Illustator and Sketch.
 You can find them as character formats in a [Adobe Creative Cloud Library](https://adobe.ly/33oKiEA) (request an invitation) or as text styles in [our invision DSM](https://projects.invisionapp.com/dsm/nzz/visuals/folder/typeStyles/5d4c3818ea4094927bb343ce).

-Technically the typographic system is implemented as [`sophie-font`](https://github.com/nzzdev/sophie-font) and contains CSS classes that can be assigned to tags in web products.
+Technically the font formats are implemented as [`sophie-font`](https://github.com/nzzdev/sophie-font) and contains CSS classes that can be assigned to tags in web products.
 To view or embed a sophie module use the [Sophie Styleguide](https://storytelling.nzz.ch/tools/sophie-styleguide/).

 # Typographic Formats for Online (left) and Print (right)

-For both, Online and Print, these abstact formats have been defined:
+As font styles should align with the platform they appear in, we defined a system that works for Online and Print.
+Typographically the system makes use of platform specific settings but in both cases includes the following format types:

-- 3 Title Formats
+- Title Formats
-- 3 Note Formats (+ modifiers)
+- Note Formats (+ modifiers)
-- 2 Text Formats (+ modifier)
+- Text Formats (+ modifier)

-Let's take a closer look at all three of them.
+Let's take a closer look at those three format types.

 ## Title Formats